Author’s note: ButterflyMX access control fobs and key cards are encrypted and cannot be copied with an RFID copier.

 Are key fobs programmed?

-Yes, key fobs are programmed and encrypted with a unique ID code during the manufacturing process.
+Yes, key fobs are programmed and encrypted with a unique ID code during manufacturing.
 As a result, each key fob is completely distinct and can’t be used to open access points that they’re not authorized to open.

 What is the difference between an RFID and NFC key fob?